LucasTBandeira/AutomobileSalesAnalysis/README.md

 # Analyzing the Impact of Recession on Automobile Sales

-Welcome to the "Analyzing the Impact of the Recession on Auto Sales" project repository!
-This project aims to analyze historical data to understand how recessions have affected car sales and is part of the Data Science Professional Certificate from IBM.
+Welcome to the "Analyzing the Influence of Economic Recessions on Automotive Sales" project repository, which is part of the Data Science Professional Certificate from IBM.
+This project is dedicated to delving into historical data to gain a comprehensive understanding of how economic recessions have shaped the landscape of an automobile company sales.